Reduced Operator Approximation for Modelling Open Quantum Systems: Numerical examples and comparison with other methods

-The ``wide'' Lorentzian peaks correspond to fast decreasing bath correlation function, while the ``narrow'' ones indicate long correlation times.
+The ``wide'' Lorentzian peaks correspond to a fast decreasing bath correlation function, while the ``narrow'' ones indicate long correlation times.
 The coupling strength, ``strong'' or ``weak'', determines the decoherence rate.

-We simulate the reduced density matrix of the system initially in the state $\Psi_s = [1, 0, 0]^T$, and compare the probabilities of finding the system in this state at later times, i.e.~$(\rho_s(t))_{11}$.
-We use three variants of the ROA method: low-order ROA (Sec.~\ref{sec:genver}), as well as low and high-order Lorentzian ROA (Sec.~\ref{sec:Lorentzian-spectral-densities}); the high-order ROA has been skipped as being the least efficient.
-The results are plotted in Figs.~\ref{fig:weaknarrow}--\ref{fig:strongwide}.
+We simulate the reduced density matrix of the system, initially in the state $\Psi_s = [1, 0, 0]^T$, and compare the probabilities of finding the system in this state at later times, i.e.~$(\rho_s(t))_{11}$.
+We use three variants of the ROA method: low-order ROA (Sec.~\ref{sec:genver}), as well as low and high-order Lorentzian ROA (Sec.~\ref{sec:Lorentzian-spectral-densities}); the high-order ROA has been skipped as being the least efficient in this case.
+The results are plotted in Figs~\ref{fig:weaknarrow}--\ref{fig:strongwide}.
 Comparison with the exact PM method shows that the best results are obtained for the Lorentzian variants of the method, which take into account the whole range of the Lorentzian spectral density by analytical integration.
-At the same time NMQSD has the tendency to converge too rapidly to a steady state solution, as compared to the exact PM method.
+At the same time QSD has the tendency to converge too rapidly to a steady state solution, as compared to the exact PM method.
 The figure captions contain a detailed analysis of the results.

-For further comparison with the NMQSD method we calculate the transfer of the excitation on a ring aggregate in multimode Lorentzian bath (see Ref.\,\cite{eisfeldPRL}) in Fig.\,\ref{fig:transport}.
+For further comparison with the QSD method we calculate the transfer of the excitation on a ring aggregate in multimode Lorentzian bath (see Ref.\,\cite{metoda5}) in Fig.\,\ref{fig:transport}.
 The results obtained using the low-order Lorentzian ROA method are characterised by a much slower decoherence rate, as shown in the inset.
-This suggests that quantum coherence effects play a larger role in the dynamics of excitons in open systems than predicted in Ref.\,\cite{eisfeldPRL}.
-We attribute the faster decoherence observed in the NMQSD method to the ZOFE approximation~\cite{nmqsd} required to make the method numerically feasible.
-It treats each path of the Monte Carlo simulation independently and thus increases artificially the amount of decoherence in the simulation causing the system to converge too rapidly to a steady state solution.
-Comparing the computational efficiency of ROA and NMQSD methods (where we have averaged the transfer over 1000 realizations of the stochastic noise~\cite{eisfeldPRL}), for the considered system our method is more than 10 times faster.
+This suggests that quantum coherence effects play a larger role in the dynamics of excitons in open systems than predicted in Ref.\,\cite{metoda5}.